TheOnceAndFutureSmalltalker/behavioral_cloning/writeup_report.md

 ## Final Results

 I ended up with a model that (usually!) completed the track without incident.
 It consistently had one problem on the one right hand turn in the track.
 It tended to swing wide, sometimes hitting the cement berm, other times not.
 I recorded one where it didn't.
 In the video, it appears as though it might be hitting but that is because of the drivers perspective.
-If you run it in autonomous mode where you actually see the wheels of the car, you can see that it comes close but does not actually hit the berm.
+If you run it in autonomous mode where you actually see the wheels of the car, you can see that it comes close but does not actually hit the berm and stays on the road.